 Maryann is a member of the 2015 – 2016 South Asia Book Award Committee and is a Youth Services librarian at the Oak Creek Public Library.
 She has served on the following committees: Wisconsin Library Association’s Elizabeth Burr Award, the UW-Madison Cooperative Children’s Book Center’s Charlotte Zolotow Award, and the American Library Association’s Theodor Seuss Geisel Award, Notable Children’s Books, the Odyssey Award and the Carnegie Medal/Notable Children’s Videos Award.
 She also reviews books for School Library Journal and Booklist magazine.

 Sarah Sharp, Philadelphia, PA

-Rachel is an Undergraduate Advisor in the Department of Asian Languages & Cultures at the University of Wisconsin-Madison.
+Rachel is the Undergraduate Advisor and Graduate Program Coordinator in the Department of Asian Languages & Cultures at the University of Wisconsin-Madison.
 She received a B.A. in Art History with a focus in Asian Art and an M.A. in South Asian Studies in which she focused her studies on Religions of India at the University of Wisconsin-Madison.
-Rachel has served as the award coordinator since SABA was established in 2011!
+Rachel served as SABA’s award coordinator from 2011-2017.
 (Photo L to R: Marge Loch-Wouters (past Committee Member 2012), Rachel Weiss, Shawn Brommer (past Chair and Committee Member, 2012-2013).

 Emera is the associate director/outreach coordinator at the Syracuse University’s South Asia Center.
 She is also a PhD candidate in Anthropology whose research focuses on tourism and work in North India.
 She joined the SABA committee in 2014.